 All areas of our centers are safe and well maintained with 24-hour surveillance.
 Each center’s outdoor play area is self-enclosed and well-maintained with safe, age-appropriate features for all our students to enjoy.

 All our personnel have a PA child abuse history clearance issued by the Commonwealth of Pennsylvania and criminal clearances issued by the Pennsylvania State Police.

 Healthy and Well

 Staying well involves good hygiene practices.
 All children are taught and practice good hygiene skills, like handwashing and how to cover their cough or sneeze.

-Our staff keeps constantly monitors the health conditions in the class, year round, and lets families know immediately of any concerns that may seldom arise.
+Our staff constantly monitors the health conditions in the class and lets families know immediately of any concerns that may arise on rare occasions.

-In its teaching practices, the HighScope curriculum supports children and helps them build on where they are at and provides the children with opportunities to choose materials, ideas, and people to interact with, within the lessons they work on.
+In its teaching practices, the HighScope curriculum supports children and helps them build on where they are and provides them with opportunities to choose materials, ideas, and people to interact with, based on their lessons.
 The adults working with the children see themselves more as facilitators or partners than as managers or supervisors and have flexibility with the program to adjust to the group.

-Positive educational as well as social outcomes have been shown to be much superior to those of children not in this curriculum Our educational setting is a fully inclusive environment.
+Positive educational as well as social outcomes with HighScope have been shown to be much superior to those of children not in this curriculum.
+Our educational setting is a fully inclusive environment.
 The teachers are educated in required practices that can be supportive of any student with a variety of needs.
-All classes are of mixed age groups and ability levels.
+All classes comprise children of mixed age groups and ability levels.

 In addition to our highly qualified early learning team, we offer access to an extended team of professionals consisting of special instructors, therapists, and nutritionists.

 Main program concepts are: